NexarDeveloper/nexar-design-render-demo/README.md

 ![image](https://user-images.githubusercontent.com/623551/221542339-357e4d99-ec16-43d1-8378-764540d711a4.png)

 After a few seconds (for larger designs this might take several seconds) you will see the PCB rendered.
-Any example of a large 16 layer design is shown below.
+An example of a large 16 layer design is shown below:

 ![image](https://user-images.githubusercontent.com/623551/221542462-661148b9-6042-41a4-bdd5-36ad2db3700a.png)